safriaduo/heroes-of-hecanos/docs/infrastructure/COSTS.md

 Based on these figures, an instance type with 2 vCPU and 1GB of memory would be suitable, as we can scale between 2-4 of these to handle our traffic.
-AWS offers `t3.micro` and `t4g.micro` instances in this configuration.
+AWS offers `t3.micro` instances in this configuration.
 The EC2 Free Tier includes one `t3.micro` for 12 months, with each additional costing around
 $8/mo.
-The `t4g.micro` instance uses ARM processors, and instead costs around
-$6/mo.
-When running 4 instances, these end up at approximately the same total cost.
+This instance type uses x86_64 processors.
 The `t` series instances are considered "burstable" instances, which can provide full compute power for a little over two hours before being throttled.
 With a low-traffic service, this is a non-issue, as running at less than full capacity will "reset" this timer.